Is it a fair statement to say that we cannot grow more Christlike if we don’t remain in the Word of God?

 I started out listening to streaming audio at Faith Comes By Hearing online which offers both Old and New Testament Bible (dramatized) for MP3 download in many languages.
 Soon I began to use my iPod which I can listen to with earbuds.

 Listening to the Bible While Cleaning?
 Hmm…

-wash your cabinets… wash the dishes or load the dishwasher…
+I wash the fronts of my cabinets… wash the dishes or load the dishwasher…

 The list of (potentially quiet) things we do as moms and homemakers is endless: cleaning closets, dusting, cooking and baking, stripping and making beds, washing fingerprints on windows, ordering the pantry, putting away groceries.
 We could never do all these things in one week, but broken down over many weeks, it becomes do-able.